strum07/BaseballStatsApp/TLDR-README.md

 ## Build
 <p>If you'd like to build the project and use the JAR generated to plug it into a new project to test it, read on.
 You could
-skip to **SETUP** if you already have the JAR from this step or choose to use the JAR bundled with the project deliverable.</p>
+skip to PROJECT SETUP if you already have the JAR from this step or choose to use the JAR bundled with the project deliverable.</p>

 **Step 1:** Navigate to the working directory on the terminal/command prompt